 - 1. Remember that you are acting as management consultants to the firm to analyze the situation. - 2.
 The report should be professionally done.
 The report will be submitted with the presentation. - 3.
 The presentation should be no more than 20 minutes in length (excluding Q&A session).
 The format need not be totally followed, though the key points should be made at some time. - 4.
 Creativity is welcomed and encouraged.
 Use of PowerPoint and other presentation aids is also encouraged. - 5.
-Every member of the team need not present....in fact, it is recommended that the presenters be limited to 1-3 people.
+Every member of the team needs to present.
 The presentation is informal. - 6.
 Remember: This assignment does NOT require a lengthy report to be submitted by the team.
 Your project submission will include two elements: (1) An Executive Summary, and (2) copies of all slides, tables, exhibits and so on.